Differentially private inference via noisy optimization: Randomized M-estimators via noisy Newton's method

 \subsection{From univariate to multivariate self-concordant functions}

-Although we have proved our optimization results for general multivariate functions, our primary focus in this paper is regression $M$-estimators.
-Accordingly, we now discuss how univariate self-concordant functions can be composed to obtain $M$-estimators which are multivariate self-concordant.
+Although we have proved our optimization results for general functions, our primary focus in this paper is regression $M$-estimators.
+Accordingly, we now discuss how univariate self-concordant functions can be composed to obtain self-concordant $M$-estimators.
 We will focus on $(\gamma, \nu)$-self-concordance with $\nu = 2$ or 3.
-We will discuss specific examples in the following subsection.
+We will discuss specific examples in Appendix~\ref{AppSCExamples}.